What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - A Wire Coat hanger, or a Plumbing Snake (Optional)

-The first thing to do when faced with a blocked toilet is turning off the water supply valve that is behind the toilet.
-This will ensure that no water will enter the tank as you attempt to clear it.
-The valve usually is situated at the bottom of the tank on the other side.
+The first thing you should do when confronted with a blocked toilet is to shut off the water supply valve behind the toilet.
+This will ensure that no water can enter the tank during your attempt to clear it.
+The valve is normally situated at to the base of tank, on one side.

-You must protect your hands against germs and bacteria found in your toilet bowl by wearing rubber gloves prior using any tools that help in unclogging.
+You must protect your hands from any germs or bacteria that may be present in your toilet by wearing rubber gloves prior making use of any tool to clear the toilet.

 Step 3: Use a plunger.

-A plunger is without doubt the most effective tool for getting rid of blocked toilets.
-First, push down gently upon the plunger until air is evacuated from it. then press it hard over the hole in your toilet and begin to plunge upwards and downwards for about 20 minutes.
-The suction that is created when you plunge back and forth will assist in removing any blockages.
+A plunger is undoubtedly the most efficient method for clearing up blocked toilets.
+First, push down gently on the plunger until air is evacuated from it. then press firmly over the hole in your toilet bowl.
+Begin to plunging continuously up and down for around 20 minutes.
+The suction that is created when you plunge back and forth can help clear any obstructions.

 Tips:

-- Place holes around sinks or shower drains, if they are close enough to prevent the pressure of air from escape as you plunge.
+- Place holes around sinks or shower drains if they are near to stop air pressure escaping as you plunge.

-If plunges don’t work you can try this other method - pour half a cup of baking soda and a tablespoon of vinegar in the bowl.
-The mixture should sit for 15 to 20 minutes.
-It will begin to bubble, and when it stops, pour hot water down (not boiling) to clear the obstruction.
+If the plunge doesn’t work, try this next tactic add half a cup of baking soda and 1 tablespoon of vinegar in the bowl.
+Let the mixture sit for around 15 minutes.
+It may fizz but when it ceases to fizz then pour boiling water down (not boiling) to eliminate the obstruction.

-If both plunging and baking soda/vinegar methods have failed and you are in need of a solution, it’s time to try the wire coat hanger or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a thick, thin wire that has hooks that are bent at one end.
-You can also use it as a plumbing snake, which was designed specifically for clearing drain clogs.
-Put the tool in the drain hole on your toilet, and then twist around, twist, push at the same time until you sense resistance. that’s where the blockage usually occurs.
-Be gentle and try to break any blockages using back-and-forth motion without damaging the pipeline.
+If plunging, baking soda/vinegar techniques have failed to clear the clog, then it’s the right time to utilize an electric coat hanger or plumbing snake.
+The coat hanger should be straightened’s wire until have a thin, long wire with hooks that are bent at one end.
+You can also use to use the plumbing snake.
+It was specially designed to clear drain obstructions.
+Put the tool in the drain hole of your toilet and twist and turn, push at the same time until you sense resistance. this is where the blockage typically is.
+Gently try to break up the blockages by using a back and forth motion without causing damages in the pipeline.

 Note:

-Step 6: Restart the water supply, and then check the result.
+Step 6: Turn on the water supply and test the results.

-Once you’ve cleared up any blockages, it is vital to turn on the supply of water behind your toilet.
-You should flush it a couple of times to ensure that the water is flowing freely!
+Once you’ve removed any blockages, it is essential to turn on your water valve on your toilet.
+Make sure to flush it several times to make sure that the water is flowing freely!

 Tools | Description |